Justin Fitzpatrick: original and quality shoes

 Although some models are permanent, this seasonality allows you to regularly find more original models (the spring-summer 2018 collection gives pride of place to woven leather)

-Why did I immediately get hooked?
+Why did I get hooked right away?

 Three brand classics, for three different styles

-Wedgwood Model
+Wedgwood model

 Brown shoes

-This first pair is five years old, and does not seem to show its age despite regular wear
+This first pair is five years old, and does not seem to show its age despite regular wear.

 Magnolia Model